 - reducing the risk of malnutrition and shortages of certain nutrients

 - avoiding high or low blood sugar

 - managing or preventing diabetes, kidney disease, and other complications

 - decreasing the likelihood of an acute flare-up of pancreatitis

-A diet plan will either be drawn up by the doctor, or the patient may be referred to a qualified dietitian.
-The plan is based on the current levels of nutrients in the blood shown in diagnostic testing.
+A diet plan will be drawn up by a doctor, or the person may be referred to a qualified dietitian.
+The plan is based on the person’s current levels of nutrients in the blood shown in diagnostic testing.

 Fatty, oily, or greasy foods should be avoided, as these can trigger the pancreas to release more enzymes than usual.
 As a primary cause of chronic pancreatitis, alcohol is also best avoided while on a pancreatitis-friendly diet.

 Depending on the extent of the damage, individuals may also have to take artificial versions of some enzymes to aid digestion.
 These will ease bloating, make their feces less greasy and foul-smelling, and help any abdominal cramps.